ibm-cloud-docs/Cloudant/tutorials/create_query.md

 {: #creating-an-index-to-query-the-database-qt}
 {: step}

-{{site.data.keyword.cloudant_short_notm}} provides views and indexes to query databases.
-A view runs a query that is saved to the database, and the result is called the *result set*.
-When you submit a query to the view, your query searches the result set.
-An index is a way to structure data that improves retrieval time.

-We use {{site.data.keyword.cloudant_short_notm}} Query in this tutorial, which uses Mongo-style query syntax to search for documents by using logical operators. {{site.data.keyword.cloudant_short_notm}} Query is a combination of a view and a search index.
+{{site.data.keyword.cloudant_short_notm}} Query uses Mongo-style query syntax to search for documents by using logical operators. {{site.data.keyword.cloudant_short_notm}} Query is a combination of a view and a search index.

 When you use {{site.data.keyword.cloudant_short_notm}} Query, the query planner looks at the selector (your query) to determine the correct index to choose from.
+In memory, we filter out the documents by the selector, which is why, even without an index, you can still query with various fields.

-If it doesn't find a suitable index, it uses the `_all_docs` special index, which looks up documents by ID.
+If no available defined index matches the specified query, then {{site.data.keyword.cloudant_short_notm}} uses the `_all_docs` index, which looks up documents by ID.
 In the worst case scenario, it returns all the documents by ID (full table scan).
-In memory, we filter out the documents by the selector, which is why, even without an index, you can still query with various fields.
 Full table scans are expensive to process, and we recommend that you create an index.

-If no available defined index matches the specified query, then {{site.data.keyword.cloudant_short_notm}} uses the `_all_docs` index.
 {: tip}

 To create an index, follow these steps: